nicolas-froehlich/mapscapingmap/angular-map/README.md

-This is the code for creating a map that shows locations and additional information about all of Daniel's interview partners in the MapScaping podcast. 🗺️ 🌐 🎙️
+This is the code for the angular way of displaying the map.

 It contains:
 * a ```Python Notebook``` for scraping & preprocessing the data